cms-tau-pog/TauFW/Plotter/README.md

 ```
 where `PICODIR` will be retrieved from the [`PicoProducer` config file](../PicoProducer#Configuration).
 You can instead specify to `getsampleset` the file name pattern with the keyword `file`.
+With the keyword option `url` you can pass a `XRootD` url that will be prepended to this pattern.

-To get an overview of the samples, use`
+To get an overview of the samples, use
 ```
 sampleset.printtable()
 >>> Samples with integrated luminosity L = 35.9 / fb at sqrt(s) = 13 TeV